wp-plugins/use-any-font/readme.txt

 1. Select Use Any Font under Settings
 1. Upload your font.
 1. Assign your font to element.
+1. You can also assign the font directly from wordpress page/post editor.
 1. Your fonts are working in your site now.

 == Frequently Asked Questions ==

 = Does it works with multiple fonts ? =

 Ya, it works with multiple fonts.
+For multiple font conversion request, you need to get the Premium Key.

 = Do i need to manually convert fonts ? =